Raylin009/hello_again/README.md

 2. introduce remove, edit, and change status feature
 3. change function to custom hooks (refactoring)
 4. ask Cindy for ideas to refactor it

+12.03.2020

+change todo state data shape from str to array